lmns-solutions/arduino-interactive-lessons/sensors/fsrs.md

 usetocbot: true
 ---

-Please see our [Force-Sensitive Resistor lesson](../arduino/force-sensitive-resistors.md) as part of our [Intro to Input](../arduino/intro-input.md) series.
+Please see our {% include tlink.html id='arduino-force-sensitive-resistors' text='Force-Sensitive Resistor lesson' %} as part of our {% include tlink.html id='arduino-intro-input' text='Intro to Input' %} series.

 <!-- ugh, can't include '/arduino/force-sensitive-resistors.md' because it's in a diff directory and going up parent dirs not
      supported by Jekyll.
 From Jekyll docs: "Note that you cannot use the ../ syntax to specify an include location that refers to a higher-level directory."